dnltsk/space-time-mobility-vis-pipeline/README.md

 ## Roadmap

-- version 2 in Maven and Kotlin
+- Version 2.0 with Maven and Kotlin
 - set up CI pipeline